gojek/xp/README.md

     Co-authored-by: Anand Shankar <anand@beef.com>
 ```

-Note: See how the `[as]` from the start of the commit message has now resulted in `Anand Shankar` being added as a co-author, overriding the repo level setting (thus `akshat` is not in the list anymore.)
+Note: See how the `[anand]` from the start of the commit message has now resulted in `Anand Shankar` being added as a co-author, overriding the repo level setting (thus `akshat` is not in the list anymore.)
 Multiple co-authors can be similarly added by separating their aliases by `,` or `|` like so:

 ```